Umphs/ECS/README.md

 })
 class Transform extends Component {

-  // getters are added to the protype for you
+  // getters are added to the prototype for you

   readonly position!: Position;
   readonly rotation!: Rotation;